Himalaya Mountains Tours for Solo Travelers

 In the Himalayan terrain, trekkers (average age 64) find guided support.
 Share teahouse stays and sunrise views from Poon Hill (3,210m).
 Bond with fellow adventurers while crossing Modi Khola and relaxing in Jhinu Danda's hot springs.

-Duration 13 days Destinations Kathmandu, Pokhara, Ulleri, Ghorepani, Poon Hill, Tadapani, Chhomrong, Annapurna, Jhinu Danda Age Range 10 to 90 year olds Group Size Max Group Size 5 Group Type GroupPersonalized Room Type Singles, Shared Operator Sherpa Expedition & Trekking Pvt.
+Duration 13 days Destinations Kathmandu, Pokhara, Ulleri, Ghorepani, Poon Hill, Tadapani, Chhomrong, Annapurna, Jhinu Danda Age Range Ages 10+ Group Size Max Group Size 5 Group Type GroupPersonalized Room Type Singles, Shared Operator Sherpa Expedition & Trekking Pvt.
 Ltd. From

 Himalayan trails to Annapurna Base Camp (4,130m) bring trekkers together.
 Share dormitory-style rooms in tea houses, group meals, and magical moments watching sunrise over Dhaulagiri (8,167m) from Poon Hill's viewpoint.